 As previously reported, on May 31, 2023, and again in June 2023, Progress Software Corporation publicly disclosed a zero-day vulnerability that impacted its MOVEit Transfer software.
 As a user of that tool, FISC moved quickly to apply available patching, which was first available June 2, 2023, and undertook recommended mitigation steps.
 FISC promptly launched an investigation, with the assistance of third-party cybersecurity specialists, to determine the potential impact of the vulnerabilities' presence on the MOVEit Transfer server and on the data housed on the server.
 The investigation determined that an unknown actor exploited a zero-day vulnerability, accessed the MOVEit Transfer server between May 30, 2023 to May 31, 2023, and exfiltrated certain data from the MOVEit server during that time.
 FISC subsequently undertook a time-intensive and detailed review of the data stored on the server at the time of the event to understand the contents of that data and to which financial institution that data related.
-Through this review, FISC determined that certain information related to residents of Maine affiliated with Crescent Bank were present on the server at the time of the event.
+Through this review, FISC determined that certain information related to residents of Maine affiliated with its member financial institutions was present on the server at the time of the event.

-FISC's investigation determined the information involved in this event that could have been subject to unauthorized access by the threat actor includes the impacted person's name, address, and financial account information.
+FISC's investigation determined the information involved in this event that could have been subject to unauthorized access by the threat actor includes the impacted person's name, address, date of birth, Social Security number, driver's license number and other government issued identification number, financial account information, telephone number, and credit and/or debit card number.